kristianmandrup/feathers-rest-koa/README.md

 The `Routes` class can be extended for your own framework wrapper.
 It should include methods to add `base` and `id` routes to the feathers app and/or a router of your choice.

-TODO: API doc
+TODO: more API docs

-You can customize the router and route creating by passing the following function in options:
+You can customize the router and route creating by passing any of these functions in options:

 - `createRouter()`
-- `createRestRoute(path)`
+- `createRest(path)`

+`createRest` will be called in the context of the `Routes` instance (this)

+### Rest

+Generic `Rest` class to iterate all feathers REST service methods and create single route for each.

+You can customize the `Route` generator by supplying a custom `createRoute()` method in options. `createRoute` will be called in the context of the `Rest` instance (this)

+TODO: more API docs

 ### Route

 The `Route` class can be extended for your own framework wrapper.
 It should include methods to create and add a single route to the feathers app and/or a router of your choice.

-Adding multiple middleware for a route:
+Adding multiple middleware for a route is done in `addRouteMws` which any Route class must implement:

 ```js
 router.get(